pkozlowski-opensource/ng2-play/README.md

 After completing installation type in your favourite shell:

-* `npm start` to start a "Hello World" app in a new browser window.
+* `gulp play` (or `npm start`) to start a "Hello World" app in a new browser window.
 App files are observed and will be re-transpiled on each change.

 ## Dependencies